UlyssesZh/UlyssesZh.github.io/_posts/2022-11-20-high-dim-mechanics.md

 ---
-title: 'How to construct mechanics in higher dimensions?'
+title: How to construct mechanics in higher dimensions?
 date: 2022-11-20 17:56:52 -0800
 categories:
   - physics
 tags:
   - from zhihu
   - classical mechanics
   - imagination
 layout: post
+excerpt: >
-excerpt: 'We can derive the equation of motion for mechanical systems in a Galileo universe with $\iota$ time dimensions and $\chi$ space dimensions by generalizing the principle of relativity and Hamilton''s principle.'
+  We can derive the equation of motion for mechanical systems in a Galileo universe with $\iota$ time dimensions and $\chi$ space dimensions by generalizing the principle of relativity and Hamilton's principle.
 ---

 *This article is translated from a